praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/Documentation/ContentCard/PublicClasses/UIElements/aepimage.md

-# AEPImage
+# Class - AEPImage

-The AEPImage class is a fudamental UI component in the AEPSwiftUI framework, used to display images for content cards.
-This class allows you to display images from various sources (URL, bundle, or SF Symbols) and customize their appearance.
-It conforms to ObservableObject, enabling reactive updates in SwiftUI views.
+The `AEPImage` class is a fundamental UI component in the AEPSwiftUI framework.
+It is used to display images for content cards.

+Images can be displayed from various sources (URL, bundle, or SF Symbols) and their appearance can be customized.

+`AEPImage` conforms to `ObservableObject`, allowing it to be used reactively in SwiftUI views.

 ## Image Sources

-The AEPImage class supports multiple sources for displaying images, with built-in support for both light and dark mode variants.
-The sources are prioritized in the following order:
+The `AEPImage` class supports multiple sources for displaying images, with built-in support for both light and dark mode variants.

+Image sources are prioritized in the following order:

 - URL images
-- Bundled Resource images
+- Bundled resource images
 - SF Symbol icons

 ## Public properties